Xanthomonas vasicola pv. vasculorum (bacterial leaf streak of corn)

 Due to the variable regulations around (de)registration of pesticides, your national list of registered pesticides or relevant authority should be consulted to determine which products are legally allowed for use in your country when considering chemical control.
 Pesticides should always be used in a lawful manner, consistent with the product's label.

 There are no completely effective prevention or control measures known for Xvv diseases.
-Current recommendations mainly focus on debris control and sanitary practices.
+Current recommendations mainly focus on debris management and sanitary practices.
 More research is needed to evaluate optimal management and control strategies and identify genetic resistance.

 Cultural Control and Sanitary Measures

 Pathogen spread and disease incidence may be reduced by tillage or removal of crop residue at the end of the growing season and/or by rotation with non-host crops.
-In corn, late planting dates and irrigation are also associated with disease occurrence, so minimizing these factors may limit disease development.
+In maize, late planting dates and irrigation are also associated with disease occurrence, so minimizing these factors may limit disease development.

 Removing infested crop debris from equipment may prevent pathogen spread.
 Sanitation of equipment between fields may prevent the spreading of the pathogen to other fields.
 Harvesting severely infected fields last may help prevent or slow pathogen spread, although wind can still move infected water droplets and plant residues.